 On Valentine’s Day, we turn the “cheese factor” to 10.
 Kids give out candy and small trinkets to their classmates, and adults lavish their loved ones with flowers and gifts.
 But it can also be a time to embrace your creativity with Valentine’s crafts!
 Whether it’s homemade valentines or DIY decor, check out these adorable ideas.

-Tissue Paper Flowers: These fluffy beauties you don't have to keep in water!
+Tissue Paper Flowers: You don’t have to keep these fluffy beauties in water!
 I made them once for a stage show (They populated Munchkinland in a bright technicolor fashion).
 But they could be fun to give to your mom, sweetheart, or whoever you love in your life!
 You could also decorate your classroom by stapling them to your corkboard.

 Go for Garland: If you want to make some Valentine’s decorations, make a cute garland out of red, white, and pink pom-poms or hearts.
 It will spruce up any space that needs a little festive touch!